-Therefore, I have hit the sell button on a number of stocks in the Alpha Wave Trader portfolio.
+Therefore, I have hit the sell button on a number of stocks in the Pivot Trader portfolio.
 I am not panicking out of positions but have decided that now is a good time to take some money off the table.

 The momentum to the upside is still incredibly strong in US markets, so I have no interest in going short.
 But there is nothing wrong with taking profits and raising cash levels when faced with a potentially explosive situation.

-The outcome members of Alpha Wave Trader will receive going forward in each of the stocks is now win/win.
+The outcome members of Pivot trader will receive going forward in each of the stocks is now win/win.
 They will either make some money or make more money.

 It’s as if someone pays you money to own a call option over a stock.
 Who wouldn’t want that?